maykar/compact-custom-header/.github/ISSUE_TEMPLATE/all-issues.md

 ---
 name: All Issues
-about: Do not post an issue here until you have read the readme and have cleared both your browser's and CCH's cache.
-Submit report if the issue persists.
+about: Failure to use the template will result in an issue's closing.
+Do not post until you've read the readme and cleared your browser's and CCH's cache.
 title: ''
 labels: ''
 assignees: ''